 - You might take other financial qualifications through the Institute of Chartered Accountants in Scotland, or the Association of Corporate Treasurers.

 - Promotion within banks and building societies is often performance related.

 - You could move into an area or regional manager's post.

 - Promotion will usually mean moving location.

 - You could move into a specialist area of banking such as asset management, corporate banking, treasury, support services, compliance, pensions, loans, travel or human resources.

 - With a CIOBS or other professional qualification, you could move into other areas of the financial services industry.

 Some banks run a range of programmes, including as Lloyds Banking Group, which includes Halifax and Bank of Scotland, who offer apprenticeships for school leavers and graduate programmes.
 You can find more information on their careers website.

-Other big banks include Barclays, Clydesdale Bank, HSBC, Nationwide, Royal Bank of Scotland and Santander.
+Other big banks include Barclays, Virgin Money (formerly Clydesdale Bank), HSBC, Nationwide, Royal Bank of Scotland and Santander.

 The following organisations may be able to provide further information.